JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 ![](\images\python.png)

-Finally, just to be sure everything is function properly, let's type `2+2` and see if Python knows its basic arithmetic:
+Finally, just to be sure everything is functioning properly, let's type `2+2` and see if Python knows its basic arithmetic:

 ![](\images\2+2.png)